biohazard999/Xenial.Framework/docs/guide/model-builders-inline.md

 ## Summary

-The use of 'imperative' code over traditional attributes allows attributes to be applied to code which may be in a different assembly and potentially inaccesible, whilst retaining all the advantages profferd by C# to increase maintainability (string interpolation, etc).
+The use of 'imperative' code over traditional attributes allows attributes to be applied to code which may be in a different assembly and potentially inaccesible, whilst retaining all the advantages proffered by C# to increase maintainability (string interpolation, etc).

 On completion the business object's code will be as follows: